 As has been observed with many other diseases, you are at a greater risk of contracting breast cancer as you grow older.
-Women who are older than fifty five tend to have multiple occurrences of invasive breast cancer.
+Women who are older than fifty-five tend to have multiple occurrences of invasive breast cancer.

 3. It Runs in the Family

-If you have close relatives who have been diagnosed, the risk factor of breast cancer for you will increase considerably.
+If you have close relatives who have been diagnosed, the risk factor for breast cancer for you will increase considerably.
 A first-degree relative such as daughter, mother, or sister being diagnosed with this condition doubles your chance of experiencing the same.